Care, Guidance and Support

 It is a requirement that all schools publish a strategy for their use of the pupil premium.
 This must include a summary of the main barriers to educational achievement faced by eligible pupils at the school, how pupil premium funding will be spent to address those barriers, the reasons for that approach and methods of evaluation.
 It must also include, for the previous academic year, details of how the pupil premium allocation was spent and an evaluation of the impact of the expenditure.

-Our Pupil Premium Strategy can be downloaded here.Financially disadvantaged students in the Sixth Form can access the 16-19 Bursary Fund to support aspects of their programme, e.g. money towards the purchase of a suit and other items required for the school dress code in the Sixth Form, travel to open days and Biology and Geography Field Trips.
+Our Pupil Premium Strategy can be downloaded here.Financially disadvantaged students in the Sixth Form can access the 16-19 Bursary Fund to support aspects of their programme, e.g. money towards the purchase of a suit and other items required for the school dress code in the Sixth Form, travel to open days and Geography Field Trips.

 Spiritual, Moral, Social & Cultural Development